OpenZeppelin/defender-templates/defender/wallet-migrator/README.md

 # Wallet Migrator

 This Defender Autotask will automatically transfer all ERC20 and ERC721 tokens from a user's wallet address to another specified wallet address.
-The transfer happens in a two step
+The transfer happens in a two-step
 process: the first step is to approve an allowance to your Defender Relayer using the approval script found in `defender/wallet-migrator/approveTokens.js`, and the second step is the execution of the Autotask, where the transferring transactions take place.